U.S. surveillance revelations deepen European fears

-VIENNA/BRUSSELS (Reuters) - Europeans reacted angrily on Friday to revelations that U.S. authorities had tapped the servers of Internet companies for personal data, saying such activity confirmed their worst fears about American Web giants’ reach and showed tighter regulations were needed.
+VIENNA/BRUSSELS (Reuters) - Europeans reacted angrily on Friday to revelations that U.S. authorities had tapped the servers of internet companies for personal data, saying they confirmed their worst fears about American Web giants and showed tighter regulations were needed.

-The Washington Post and the Guardian newspapers aroused broad outrage with reports that the National Security Agency (NSA) and the FBI had accessed central servers of Google, Facebook and other big Internet companies and gathered millions of phone users’ data.
+The Washington Post and the Guardian aroused outrage with reports that the National Security Agency (NSA) and FBI had accessed central servers of Google, Facebook and others and gathered millions of phone users’ data.

-Europe has long yearned to contain the power of the U.S. titans that dominate the Internet, and privacy-focused Germany was quick to condemn the companies’ co-operation with the U.S. security services.
+Europe, which lacks internet giants of its own, has long yearned to contain the power of the U.S. titans that dominate the Web, and privacy-focused Germany was quick to condemn their co-operation with the U.S. security services.

 “The U.S. government must provide clarity regarding these monstrous allegations of total monitoring of various telecommunications and Internet services,” said Peter Schaar, German data protection and freedom of information commissioner.

-“Statements from the U.S. government that the monitoring was not aimed at U.S. citizens but only against persons outside the United States do not reassure me at all,” he said.
+“Statements from the U.S. government that the monitoring was not aimed at U.S. citizens but only against persons outside the United States do not reassure me at all.”

-The Washington Post said the secret program involving the Internet companies, code-named PRISM and established under President George W. Bush, had seen “exponential growth” during the past several years under Barack Obama.
+The Post said the secret program involving the internet companies, code-named PRISM and established under President George W. Bush, had seen “exponential growth” during the past several years under Barack Obama.

-Some of the companies named in the article have denied the government had “direct access” to their central servers.

-On Friday, two of Silicon Valley’s elite chief executives spoke out against the potentially damaging allegations, defending their companies’ track records.

 “I am amazed at the flippant way in which companies such as Google and Microsoft seem to treat their users’ data,” he told the Handelsblatt newspaper.
 “Anyone who doesn’t want that to happen should switch providers.”

-The European Union has struggled to assert its citizens’ rights to privacy in the United States for nearly a decade.
+The European Union has struggled to assert its citizens’ rights to privacy in the United States for almost a decade.

 Transatlantic agreements on sharing the financial and travel data of European citizens have taken years to complete, and the European Union is now trying to modernize an almost 20-year-old privacy law to strengthen Europeans’ rights.

+In Australia, the conservative opposition said it was “very troubled” and had voiced concern to U.S. diplomats in Canberra about what it called large-scale, covert surveillance of private data belonging to foreigners.

+“There is a massive global trend to cloud services,” said opposition communications spokesman Malcolm Turnbull, noting that the vast majority of providers were U.S. firms.

-Fears about the security of data held on U.S. servers have already been a major factor in slow European adoption of “cloud” computing services, in which computing-intensive applications are done by independent service providers in large server farms accessed by the Internet.
+Fears about the security of data held on U.S. servers have already been a major factor in slow European adoption of “cloud” computing services, in which computing-intensive applications are done by central providers in large server farms.

 “You hear more concerns in Europe than in the U.S., about the Patriot Act in particular.
 PRISM just enhances those concerns,” said Mark Watts, a partner in London law firm Bristows specializing in privacy and data compliance.

-Cloud services accounted for $16.1 billion in revenues in Western Europe last year, according to IT research firm Gartner, less than half the $32.9 billion generated in North America.
+Cloud services accounted for $16.1 billion in revenues in western Europe last year, according to IT research firm Gartner, less than half the $32.9 billion generated in north America by firms such as Amazon or Salesforce.

 Europe has tried to protect its citizens by imposing restrictions on the export of data to third countries without strong data protection laws, which can include the United States - but Bristows’ Watts said these were easy to get around.

-European Justice Commissioner and Vice President Vivian Redding said: “This case shows that a clear legal framework for the protection of personal data is not a luxury or constraint but a fundamental right.”
+European Justice Commissioner and Vice President Viviane Reding said: “This case shows that a clear legal framework for the protection of personal data is not a luxury or constraint but a fundamental right.”

 Reding, who has been trying to push through an update to Europe’s data protection laws for 18 months, noted that EU government leaders meeting in the European Council had been able to agree the Data Retention Directive relatively quickly.